FumiyaKohzu/ReadmeEditor/meta-rvgpu-demo_README.md

 ```
 $bitbake agl-demo-platform-uhmi
 ```
-To build core-image-weston, execute the command:
+To build agl-image-weston, execute the command:
 ```
 $bitbake agl-image-weston-uhmi
 ```